-Between 2018 and 2021, the Foundation has supported the Local Trust in the development of the Creative Civic Change partnership programme (CCC), which supports community-led social, economic and environmental change in local areas harnessing the power of the arts and creativity.
-The Foundation has contributed with a grant of £600,000, with further funding from the Esmée Fairbairn Foundation and the National Lottery Community Fund.
+Between 2018 and 2022, the Foundation supported the Local Trust in the development of the Creative Civic Change partnership programme (CCC), which supports community-led social, economic and environmental change in local areas harnessing the power of the arts and creativity.
+The Foundation contributed with a grant of £600,000, with further funding from the Esmée Fairbairn Foundation and the National Lottery Community Fund.

-Created partly in response to the Calouste Gulbenkian Foundation’s Inquiry into the Civic Role of the Arts, Creative Civic Change aims to explore the role that arts, artists and art organisations play in community life.
-CCC are interested in the dynamic between artists and arts organisations and communities when local people take the lead.
+Created partly in response to the Foundation’s Inquiry into the Civic Role of the Arts, CCC has aimed to explore the role that arts, artists and art organisations play in community life.
+CCC is interested in the dynamic between artists and arts organisations and communities when local people take the lead.
 The programme challenges top-down modes of engagement and pushing artists and arts organisations to work in a new way with communities in which power is shared and everyone’s expertise is highly valued.

-Modelled on the Big Local programme, CCC offers flexible, long-term funding, in-area mentoring and a substantial peer learning programme to 15 communities across England.
+Modelled on the Big Local programme, CCC offered flexible, long-term funding, in-area mentoring and a substantial peer learning programme to 15 communities across England.
 Using flexible, long-term funds of £200,000, community leaders in each area were given the time, support and resources to realise their vision for transforming their community using arts and creativity.
 Residents were in the lead every step of the way.
-Whatever the local priorities, the programme will help these communities use creative methods to achieve them.